JonnyHonda/k100-project/_posts/2016-08-29-Can-t-buy-these-180mm-machine-screws-in-stainless,.md

 ---
 layout: post
-title: Can't buy these 180mm machine screws in stainless, but I think they look OK hand polished.
+title: "Can't buy these 180mm machine screws in stainless, but I think they look OK hand polished."
 date: 2016-08-29
 ---
 Can&#39;t buy these 180mm machine screws in stainless, but I think they look OK hand polished.﻿